Healthdirect Free Australian health advice you can count on.

 What is allergen immunotherapy?

-Allergen immunotherapy is a way to change the way your body reacts to things you are allergic to (allergens).
-Unlike other allergy medicines, which reduce symptoms, immunotherapy is the closest thing we have to a ‘cure’ for allergies.
+Allergen immunotherapy is a way to change how your body reacts to things you are allergic to (allergens).
+Unlike other allergy medicines, which reduce symptoms, immunotherapy is used to treat allergies directly.

-An allergic reaction occurs when your body’s immune system responds to something that is normally harmless.
+An allergic reaction happens when your body's immune system responds to something that is usually harmless.
 Allergen immunotherapy works by regularly introducing tiny doses of the allergen to the body over several years.
-The immune system gradually ‘switches off’ so you become immune to the allergens and don’t react to them anymore.
+The immune system gradually 'switches off' so you don't react to the allergen anymore.

 How is allergen immunotherapy given?

-Allergen immunotherapy is given via injections under the skin, or in tablets, sprays or drops under the tongue.
+Allergen immunotherapy is given via injections under the skin, as oral tablets, oral sprays or drops under the tongue.

-• Injections — a very small dose of the allergen is given with a small needle, which should not hurt.
-You usually need weekly injections at first and the dose is gradually increased over 3 to 6 months until a maintenance dose is reached.
+• Injections — a very small dose of the allergen is given with a small needle.
+These injections don't usually hurt.
+At first, you usually need weekly injections.
+The dose is gradually increased over 3 to 6 months, until a steady (maintenance) dose is reached.
 You will then need regular injections, usually once a month, for several years.

 • Under the tongue (sublingual) — sublingual immunotherapy is given in tablets, sprays or drops.
 You keep the allergen under your tongue for a few minutes and then swallow it.
-You can take the immunotherapy at home and there is less chance of side effects.
-However, this is more expensive and for some types of allergy it isn’t as effective as injections.
+You can take this type of immunotherapy at home and there is less chance of side effects.
+This is more expensive and for some types of allergies it isn't as effective as injections.

 Symptoms usually start to improve after about 4 to 5 months.
 During this time, you must keep taking the immunotherapy regularly and work closely with your doctor.
 It's usually recommended to keep up the treatment for 3 to 5 years to prevent the allergies returning.

-While you are having allergen immunotherapy, you should continue to take your allergy and asthma medicines as usual.
+While you are having allergen immunotherapy, continue to take your allergy and asthma medicines as usual — your doctor will guide you.

 Which allergies can allergen immunotherapy treat?

-• potentially life-threatening allergies to stinging insects such as bees, wasps and jack jumper ants
+• potentially life-threatening allergies to stinging insects like bees, wasps and jack jumper ants

-• hay fever (allergic rhinitis) caused by pollen or dust mite allergy when symptoms are severe and medicines aren't working adequately
+• hay fever (allergic rhinitis) caused by pollen or dust mite allergy, when symptoms are severe and medicines aren't working well enough

 • asthma, if you know your symptoms are caused by a specific allergen that's hard to avoid

-Both children and adults can have allergen immunotherapy, although it can be hard to get very young children to cooperate.
-The treatment is also not suitable for people with some medical conditions such as heart disease.
+Children and adults can have allergen immunotherapy, although it can be hard to get very young children to cooperate.
+The treatment is also not suitable for people with some medical conditions, such as heart disease.

 How successful is allergen immunotherapy?